Amish Paste (paste/oxheart)

 God Love (heat tolerant)

 A very productive heirloom, 1 X 2 inch, pink-plum with decent tomato flavor.
 Customers that like this tomato, appreciate it for its early and steady fruit.
 The fruit is meaty with a very small core.
 It became a staple to our salsa despite drought conditions.
 Drought made it the size of a large, oblate cherry, however, under ideal conditions it will be a 2” small paste type.
 This is one that we know to be the “first”, AND the “last”, AND very forgiving to its caretaker.
-This type has a somewhat compact growth habit and may grow nicely in a container.
-Indeterminate.
 75 days.

 Compliments of Jill Amos, Collierville